awjlogan/AudioStick/README.md

 `> /firmware/make`

-The header **J1** on the PCB is a standard Microchip \[Atmel\] 6 pin programming header.
+The header **J4** on the PCB is a standard Microchip \[Atmel\] 6 pin programming header.
 Using your compiled firmware (or the precompiled *.hex* file), you can flash the microcontroller with e.g. an Atmel ICE.
 To flash the microcontroller, run:

 `> /firmware/make flash`

 ## Change Notes

+### Version 2.2

+ - [x] -ELEC- Change from pogo pads to pin header for AVR ISP.

 ### Version 2.1